vigneshavm/Interview-questions/Prompt Commands.md

 6. Compliance and ethical considerations
 7. Scaling and performance optimization

-Format as a strategic AI implementation plan.
+Format as a I'm explaining to interview panal.
 ```

 ## Problem-Solving & Crisis Management Prompts